Commercial Real Estate News – Week of August 01, 2025

 EBG Listings of The Week

-As in every week, we reviewed all the commercial listings that came on the market and picked the top ones we feel are the best value.
+That said, as in every week, we reviewed all the commercial listings that came on the market and curated this hand-picked list representing the top opportunities we identified as the best value.

 Did you know you can LISTEN to this email?